 The Waccasassa River watershed is relatively undeveloped.
 There are only a handful of developed areas, consisting primarily of Bronson, Cedar Key, Newberry, and Otter Creek.
 Other than bridge crossings, the only development on the river is south of U.S. 19 at a county park and a small commercial marina.
 Some residential subdivisions are found along the Wekiva River, a spring fed tributary stream.
 Limerock mines are located at Gulf Hammock and north of Newberry.

-The Waccasassa River, the Wekiva River and Otter Creek present a very scenic paddle with a variety of trees consisting of Sweet Gum, Ash, Bays, Cabbage Palms, Red Cedar as well as some huge old Bald Cypress still hanging in there.
+The The Waccasassa/Wekiva Rivers and Otter Creek present a very scenic paddle with a variety of trees consisting of Sweet Gum, Ash, Bays, Cabbage Palms, Red Cedar as well as some huge old Bald Cypress still hanging in there.

 Launch points: Only one launch point!
 Waccasassa River Park boat ramp, Waccasassa River Boat Ramp 29.214050, -82.763564, (352) 543-5567, Gulf Hammock, FL 34449